Migrate to Grav 2.0

 Grav 1.7 has had a remarkable run, but the platform has reached a natural inflection point.
 Grav 2.0 is the most significant evolution of the platform since its original launch, and it brings real, tangible benefits across the board.

-- Smooth, instant navigation — no full-page reloads
+- Smooth, instant navigation with no full-page reloads

 - Modern UI with thoughtful UX improvements throughout

-- Asynchronous operations such as indexing in teh background
+- Asynchronous operations such as indexing in the background

 - Built-in CodeMirror editor, Uppy-powered media handling, and a polished component library